 - In Smallville, at the end of the episode appropriately named Turbulence, heavy rain pours as Davis Rage Against the Heavens, Jimmy sinks into drug abuse, and Chloe sobbing alone after Jimmy says marrying her is the biggest mistake of his life.

-- In All My Children had a tornado occurring on a day when about six major storylines came to a climax.
+- All My Children had a tornado occurring on a day when about six major storylines either came to a climax or kicked off.

-- Soaps like this one.
-In February 1999, at the same time ABC Primetime premiered the miniseries Storm Of The Century, ABC Daytime started its own "storm" hype by having a massive blizzard strike all four ABC soaps (easy to do, as one was set in upstate New York, which is frequently pummeled by snowstorms while the remaining three were in set in suburban Pennsylvania and presumably in close proximity to each other) and kicking several front-burner storylines into high gear.
+- In February 1999, at the same time ABC Primetime premiered the miniseries Storm of the Century, ABC Daytime started its own "storm" hype by having a massive blizzard strike all four ABC soaps.
+This was easy to do, as all four soaps set in the Northeast, which frequently experiences this type of weather.
+Two—Port Charles and General Hospital were set in the same town in upstate New York (the former was a Spinoff of the latter), while the other two—All My Children and One Life to Live—were in set in suburban Pennsylvania and presumably in close proximity to each other).
+With this, several front-burner storylines were kicked into high gear.

 - The Downer Ending of Doctor Who episode "The Pandorica Opens" takes place at night, with no visible stars above.
 Stars are, however, clearly visible during the Stonehenge speech, in spite of all the space ships whizzing about.